-To this end, the City has drafted an Unlawful Land Occupation Framework and the Unlawful Occupation By-Law to assist the City to be proactive in its attempt to address the issue of unlawful land occupation.
-As part of the short-term intervention proposed in the framework and by-law, the City must establish a mechanism for pre-emptively protecting its land from unlawful occupation.
+To this end, the City has drafted an Unlawful Land Occupation Framework to assist the City to be proactive in its attempt to address the issue of unlawful land occupation.
+As part of the short-term intervention proposed in the framework, the City must establish a mechanism for pre-emptively protecting its land from unlawful occupation.
 Furthermore, the framework recommends that the City must confirm its plans for the provision of temporary basic services; particularly to recently unlawfully occupied settlements.
-As such, the City developed a system and procedure for the emergency relief for newly formed informal settlements, following the unlawful occupation of land.
+As such, the City developed a system and procedure for the emergency relief for 'unrecognised' informal settlements, following the unlawful occupation of land.